weismanm12/finances-database/README.md

 ## Technologies/Skills
 - SQL (MySQL), MySQL Workbench, Python (NumPy, Pandas, SQLAlchemy), Power BI, DAX
-- Data modeling, database development, data wrangling, data cleaning, ETL, data visualization
+- Data modeling, database development, data wrangling, data cleaning, ETL, data analysis, data visualization/dashboarding

 ## Inspiration
 My inspiration for developing a financial database and dashboard stemmed from a desire to gain a deeper understanding of my spending habits.
 I was motivated by the idea of having a comprehensive tool that would allow me to track and analyze my expenses, giving me valuable insights into my financial patterns.
 I wanted to effortlessly visualize which categories I spent the most on and observe how my spending habits evolved over time.
 By creating this database and dashboard, I aimed to empower myself with knowledge and make informed decisions about my finances, ultimately working towards improving my financial well-being